arnodelorme/wp15/BIDScramble/README.md

-  inputdir        The input directory with the real data outputdir       The output directory with generated pseudo data include         A wildcard pattern for selecting input files to be included in the output directory {blur,permute}  Feature preservation methods (by default the output images are nulled)
+  inputdir        The input directory with the real data outputdir       The output directory with generated pseudo data include         A wildcard pattern for selecting input files to be included in the output directory {blur,permute}  Scrambling methods (by default the output images are nulled).
+Add -h for more help
-    blur          Apply a Gaussian smoothing filter to the output images permute       Randomly permute the output images
+    blur          Apply a 3D Gaussian smoothing filter permute       Randomly permute the image along one or more dimensions

 options:
   -h, --help      show this help message and exit